gemseo/gemseo/doc_src/source/disciplines/index.rst

-The input and output specifications are defined in a grammar, through the :attr:`!MDODiscipline.input_grammar` and :attr:`!MDODiscipline.output_grammar` attributes, which can be either a :class:`.SimpleGrammar` or a :class:`.JSONGrammar` (default grammar), or your own which derives from the :class:`.AbstractGrammar` class.
+The input and output specifications are defined in a grammar, through the :attr:`!MDODiscipline.input_grammar` and :attr:`!MDODiscipline.output_grammar` attributes, which can be either a :class:`.SimpleGrammar` or a :class:`.JSONGrammar` (default grammar), or your own which derives from the :class:`.BaseGrammar` class.

 .. note::